Last Updated on April 6, 2023 by

 Holistic Trazodone Addiction or Dependence Treatment at Alternative to Meds Center

 At Alternative to Meds Center, we have been helping people find authentic, holistic solutions to depression, anxiety, insomnia, and other undesirable conditions and we’ve been doing it for well over 15 years, with great success.
 The reason for our success is that the foundation of our programs is based on looking for root causes, and addressing what is isolated as a contributing factor.
 We help a person gently reduce and even eliminate medication, while concurrently improving the positives in mental health and well-being.
 Our programs employ lab testing to identify underlying causes of why a medication was ever prescribed in the first place.
-Perhaps testing and removal of neurotoxins, was never done, and your vitamin and mineral deficiencies were overlooked in the past.
-In a friendly and supportive in-patient setting, our clients enjoy peer support, massage therapy, IV+NAD therapy, safe and gentle medication withdrawal methods, amino therapies, nutritional therapy, yoga, Qi Gong classes, outdoor exercise, personal life coaching, cognitive behavioral counseling, nebulized glutathione treatments, and many other therapies.
-Please contact us for more information on how our program may benefit you or your loved one to effectively treat unwanted symptoms and not only recover from trazodone addiction or dependence, but discover a brand new pathway to natural mental health that will be sustainable for the rest of your life.
+Perhaps testing and removal of neurotoxins, were never done, and your vitamin and mineral deficiencies were overlooked in the past.
+In a friendly and supportive in-patient setting, our clients enjoy peer support, massage therapy, IV+NAD therapy, safe and gentle medication cessation methods, amino therapies, nutritional therapy, yoga, Qi Gong classes, outdoor exercise, personal life coaching, cognitive behavioral counseling, nebulized glutathione treatments, and many other therapies.
+Please contact us for more information on how our program may benefit you or your loved one to effectively treat unwanted symptoms and not only recover from trazodone addiction or dependence but discover a brand new pathway to natural mental health that will be sustainable for the rest of your life.